 Financial & Operational Issues

-Key Challenges – Identifying the key challenges that organizations face (both financially and operationally) was one of the top priorities of the study.
-From the financial viewpoint, 62% of respondents are facing challenges achieving long term financial sustainability, 57% raising enough funding to cover full costs and 43% raising unrestricted revenue.
-From the operational viewpoint, 64% of respondents are facing challenges offering competitive pay, 58% employing enough staff and 35% identifying and cultivating skilled and capable leaders.
+- Key Challenges – Identifying the key challenges that organizations face (both financially and operationally) was one of the top priorities of the study.
+From the financial viewpoint, 62% of respondents are facing challenges achieving long-term financial sustainability, 57% raising enough funding to cover full costs, and 43% raising unrestricted revenue.
+From the operational viewpoint, 64% of respondents are facing challenges offering competitive pay, 58% employing enough staff, and 35% identifying and cultivating skilled and capable leaders.

 - Increasing Service Demand – A key area the survey wanted to investigate was an organization’s ability to meet the demand for services and programming.
 According to the survey, 86% of respondents indicated they expect to see an increase in demand for services in 2018.
 Unfortunately, only 43% of respondents indicated they believe they could meet the increased demand based on operational and financial resources.
 This is a slight increase in expected demand over the prior year where 79% of respondents indicated they expected more demand for services.

-- Managing Limited Budgets – Organizations often face limits to the amount of financial resources available and this can present challenges to where these resources are deployed and utilized.
+- Managing Limited Budgets – Organizations often face limits to the number of financial resources available and this can present challenges to where these resources are deployed and utilized.
 This makes having the needed financial resources available imperative to an organization’s ability to deliver programming.
-According to the survey, 26% of respondents are operating at break even, 24% are operating at a deficit and 50% have a budget surplus.
+According to the survey, 26% of respondents are operating at break-even, 24% are operating at a deficit and 50% have a budget surplus.
 The good news is that half of those surveyed have a surplus, but a quarter are having issues delivering programs as they operate at a deficit.

 - Cash on Hand – To further understand the financial conditions of organizations the survey also assessed an organization’s cash on hand to meet operating expenses.
 According to the survey, 8% had enough cash on hand to last less than one month, 10% enough for one month, 13% enough for two months, 18% enough for three months, 7% enough for four months, 4% enough for five months, 13% enough for six months and 25% had enough cash on hand to meet operating expenses for six months or more.
-It’s an encouraging sign that a majority of respondents have enough cash on hand to fund operations a period of several months.
+It’s an encouraging sign that a majority of respondents have enough cash on hand to fund operations for a period of several months.

 - Program Needs – The survey wanted to identify the most pressing needs that organizations have identified with the groups they serve.
 According to respondents, 40% indicated that affordable housing is the most critical community need, 22% indicated youth programs and services, 21% indicated mental and behavioral health services and 20% indicated that expanding financial capability is a critical area.
-The results clearly communicate the most critical needs continue to revolve around basic community and healthcare programs.
+The results clearly communicate the most critical needs continue to revolve around the basic community and healthcare programs.